furkandlkdr/telegram-trendyol-bot-v2/README.md

 - Try with different products

 **Duplicate notifications:**
-- Fixed in v2 with improved scheduler management
+- Fixed with improved scheduler management
 - Restart the bot if still occurring

 **Memory issues on Raspberry Pi:**